 2.2 Non-Functional requirements

-We identify non-functional needs which are operational constraints that count on the performance of the application.
-They are summarized as follows:
+We identify non-functional needs, which are operational constraints that affect the performance of the application.
+These are summarized as follows.

-Scalability and maintenance: The application must be able to adapt to any change on the implementation side (updating frameworks) in order to guarantee its evolution and flexibility. addition,Also, it must offer a clearly readable, understandable code and modular.
+Scalability and maintenance: The application must be able to adapt to any change on the implementation side (updating frameworks) to guarantee its evolution and flexibility.
+In addition,, it must offer a readable, understandable code, and modular.

-Extensibility: The system must be scalable and must take into account the possibility of its extension by adding new features.
+Extensibility: The system must be scalable and must consider the possibility of its extension by adding new features.

 Security: The Application must ensure the security of personal information